Income Tax Department: Demonetization period

 The finance ministry instructed all revenue intelligence agencies to join the crackdown on forex traders, hawala operators and jewellers besides tracking movement of demonetised currency notes.

 Income Tax departments raided various illegal tax-evasive businesses in Delhi, Mumbai, Chandigarh, Ludhiana and other cities that traded with demonetised currency.
 The Enforcement Directorate issued several FEMA notices to forex and gold traders.
 Large sum of cash in defunct notes were seized in different parts of the country.
 In Chhattisgarh liquid cash worth of ₹4.4 million was seized.
 In December 2016, the Income Tax department received more than 4000 emails, on black money holders, in India, within 3 days, when Income Tax Department, issued in public notice an email to report black money.

 Huge amounts of cash in the form of new notes were seized all over the country after the demonetisation.

 In December 2016, over ₹4 crore in new ₹2000 notes were seized from four persons in Bangalore, ₹33 lakh in ₹2000 notes were recovered from Manish Sharma, an expelled BJP leader in West Bengal, and ₹1.5 crore was seized in Goa.
 900 notes of the new ₹2000 denomination were seized from a BJP leader in Tamil Nadu.
 Around ₹10 crore in new ₹2000 notes were seized in Chennai.

-As of 10 December 2016, new notes worth ₹242 crore were seized by the Income Tax Department.
+As of 10 December 2016, new notes worth ₹2.42 billion were seized by the Income Tax Department.